doublemoulinet/Morrowind-Modular-Mod-Guide/GAMEPLAY.md

 ## Skills and Crafting
 1. [Illiterate](https://www.nexusmods.com/morrowind/mods/46600?)
 	- Needs repacking.
-Create the following folder structure: "MWSE\mods\illiterate\[main.lua file goes here]"
+Create the following folder structure: "MWSE\mods\illiterate\main.lua"
 	- Zip and install normally
 1. [The Guar Whisperer](https://www.nexusmods.com/morrowind/mods/48247?)
 	- Become a guar tamer.
 Rule the wastes.
 This might just be the greatest Morrowind mod of all time.
 For real.